desain/owlbear-emanation/README.md

 When you change the grid type or measurement type, auras will reshape to be appropriate for the new settings.

-### Changing defaults
+### Managing Presets

 ![Defaults Menu](https://github.com/user-attachments/assets/91d102ea-3f10-4399-bb32-5b34fb41d644)

-To change the default settings for newly created auras, open the Aura Settings action menu in the top left and go to the 'Defaults' tab.
+To create presets for new auras, open the Aura Settings action menu in the top left and go to the 'Defaults' tab.
 These settings are saved to your browser's local storage, so they persist across game sessions (unless you clear your browser data).

+Controls:

+-   **Preset Name**: Give your preset an informative name.
+These names show up under the 'New' button dropdown in the Edit tab.
+-   **New**: Create a new preset.
+-   **Delete**: Delete a preset.
+You must always have at least one preset, so you can't delete the last one.
+-   **Paste**: Paste a previously copied set of aura settings as a preset.

 ### Changing global settings